utarwyn/SuperJukebox/README.md

 <h4 align="center">
 Play custom musics from jukeboxes.
 We all love music, right?
 <br>
-Works with Bukkit/Spigot 1.8 to 1.15! (under development)
+Works with Bukkit/Spigot 1.8 to 1.15!
 </h4>

 <p align="center">